14 March 2021

 The conference is interdisciplinary and comparative regarding various geographical and confessional positions.
 Papers may be in English, German or Italian.

 Publication of the proceedings of the conference is intended.

 Via Aurelia Antica, 391

 Royal Netherlands Institute in Rome (KNIR)

 Via Omero, 12

 Accepted applicants will receive a grant for travel and lodging up to € 300.

-Applications are welcome before June 1, 2021.
+Applications are welcome before October 1, 2021 (extended deadline).
 For application go here.